sshaw/class2/README.md

 Unknown attributes passed to the constructor are ignored.

-`Class2` can derive types from instances too.
-This makes it easy to build classes for things like API responses, using the API response itself as the specification (best if there are no `null`s):
+`Class2` can create classes with typed attributes from example hashes.
+This makes it possible to build classes for things like API responses, using the API response itself -or a slightly modified version, see [Issues](#issues)- as the specification:

 ```rb
 # From JSON.parse